INSTRUCTIONS TO PARTICIPANTS FOR SUBMISSION OF CONFERENCE PROCEEDINGS

 For obtaining permission for reproducing any material published in an article by Bentham Science Publishers, please fill in the request FORM downloadable from the journal’s Web site and send to email@example.com for consideration.

 LANGUAGE AND EDITING: Manuscripts submitted containing many English typographical errors will not be published.
-Authors from non-English language countries are advised to use the services of our professional language editing department prior to submitting their manuscript to the Journal.
-Please contact Bentham Publishing Services www.benthampublishingservices.com for a language editing quote at e-mail: firstname.lastname@example.org stating the total number of words of the article to be edited.
+Manuscripts which are accepted for publication on condition that the written English submitted is corrected, will be sent a quote by Eureka Science, a professional language editing company.
+Authors from non-English language countries who have poor English language written skills, are advised to contact the language editing company prior to submitting their manuscript to the journal.
+Please contact Eureka Science for a language editing quote at e-mail: firstname.lastname@example.org stating the total number of words of the article to be edited.

 PROOF CORRECTIONS: Authors will receive page proofs of their accepted paper before publications.
 To avoid delays in publication, proofs should be checked immediately for typographical errors and returned within 48 hours.
 Major changes are not acceptable at the proof stage.
 If unable to send corrections within 48 hours due to some reason, the author(s) must at least send an acknowledgement on receiving the galley proofs or the article will be published exactly as received and the publishers will not be responsible for any error occurring in the published manuscript in this regard.